Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy: Re-think Data-intensive Software (RQ4)

-Building on the Storage-Next context, we propose an SSD-native KV store that instantiates a blocked Cuckoo hash~\cite{pagh2004cuckoo,kirsch2010more} directly on the SSD, eliminating any DRAM-resident index or metadata.
-Meta’s CacheLib~\cite{berg2020cachelib, CacheLib-link} also uses a hash index for SSD-resident KV pairs; because it serves as a cache, it can discard entries when a bucket is full.
-We target a persistent KV store that must not drop items, so we adopt Cuckoo hashing, using relocations rather than discards to handle bucket overflows.
+Building on Storage-Next context, we propose an SSD-native KV store that instantiates a blocked Cuckoo hash table~\cite{pagh2004cuckoo,kirsch2010more} on SSDs, eliminating any DRAM-resident index or metadata.
+Unlike Meta’s hash-based CacheLib~\cite{berg2020cachelib, CacheLib-link} that discards entries when buckets overflow, we target a persistent KV store that must not drop items, so we adopt Cuckoo hashing, using relocations rather than discards to handle bucket overflows.
 Each key maps to two candidate SSD-resident buckets, and each bucket matches to one SSD block.
-Each lookup therefore requires one or two SSD block reads (on average 1.5).
-To avoid insertion failure, the runtime load factor \(\alpha\) must remain below the critical threshold \(\alpha_{\text{critical}}\) determined by the bucket size \(B=\lfloor l_{\text{blk}}/l_{\text{KV}}\rfloor\), where \(l_{\text{blk}}\) is the SSD block size and \(l_{\text{KV}}\) is the average KV-pair size (e.g., 64B).
+Each lookup requires one or two SSD block reads (on average 1.5).
+To avoid insertion failure, the load factor \(\alpha\) must remain below the critical threshold \(\alpha_{\text{critical}}\) determined by the bucket size \(B=\lfloor l_{\text{blk}}/l_{\text{KV}}\rfloor\), where \(l_{\text{blk}}\) is the SSD block size and \(l_{\text{KV}}\) is the average KV-pair size (e.g., 64B).
 Prior work~\cite{pagh2004cuckoo,kirsch2010more} shows that even for modest \(B\) (\(\ge 4\)), \(\alpha_{\text{critical}}\) typically exceeds \(0.95\).
 Insertions may trigger short displacement chains whose expected length can be estimated by \( \mathbb{E}[L] \;\approx\; \frac{\alpha^{2B}}{1-\alpha^{B}}, \) so operating well below \(\alpha_{\text{critical}}\) keeps \(\mathbb{E}[L]\!\ll\!1\), yielding nearly constant insertion latency.
 We dedicate all available DRAM to caching individual hot KV pairs.
 We use an SSD-resident write-ahead log (WAL) for persistence and to amortize write cost by consolidating updates that target the same hash bucket.
 When the WAL exceeds a size threshold, the system commits the consolidated updates into blocked-Cuckoo hash blocks and then recycles the freed log space.